ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Jorm the 0gre 0-1 BIASED REFEREE: THE TRUNDLEF00T

-TRIPLETS: BUNG0, FILIBERT AND JEPH 80,000 G0LD PIECES (40,000 G0LD
+TRIPLETS: BUNG0, FILIBERT AND JEPH 80,000 GOLD PIECES (40,000 GOLD PIECES
-PIECES
-F0R TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE T0 ANY TEAM
+F0R TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM
 *There are quite a number of officialss at a Blood Bowl* *game: sideline officialss, scorekeepers, drive timers, and*